dalsgaard/PolymerNykredit/docs/properties.md

 The `observers` array can be used to listen to multiple properties or sub-paths of a property.

-### Observing multiple properties
+### Observing Multiple Properties

-This syntax is very much like computed properties - a string value interpreted as a method name and an argument list.
+This syntax is very much like computed properties
+- a string value interpreted as a method name and an argument list.
 The listener is called when one or more of the arguments from the argument list is changed, and none of the arguments are undefined.

 ```js
 Polymer({